 Embryo transfer (ET) is undoubtedly a rate limiting factor in IVF.
-Unquestionably, the IVF doctor’s expertise in performing ET as one of the most important factors that will determine IVF outcome.
-It takes confidence, dexterity, skill, gentility and above all, experience to do a good transfer.
-This having been said, of all the procedures in IVF this is the most difficult to teach.
-It is a true “art” and there is little doubt that many women will fail to conceive following IVF simply because their doctor could not perform this procedure optimally.
+The IVF doctor’s expertise in performing ET is one of the most important factors determining IVF outcome.
+It requires the dexterity, skill, and gentle touch that can only truly come through experience.
+Of all the procedures in IVF, this is the most difficult to teach.
+It is a true “art” and there is little doubt that many women will fail to conceive following IVF from a suboptimal transfer technique.

-The addition of preimplantation genetic screening (PGS) with full embryo karyotyping (which assesses all the embryo’s chromosomes), markedly improves the ability to select truly “competent” embryos for transfer.
-The select transfer of such PGS-normal blastocysts, vastly increases the baby rate per embryo transferred, markedly reduces the likelihood of miscarriage, and minimizes the occurrence of chromosomal birth defects such as Down’s syndrome.
+The addition of preimplantation genetic testing/screening (PGT/PGS) with full embryo karyotyping (which assesses all the embryo’s chromosomes), markedly improves the ability to select truly “competent” embryos for transfer.
+The select transfer of such PGT/PGS-normal blastocysts, vastly increases the baby rate per embryo transferred, markedly reduces the likelihood of miscarriage, and minimizes the occurrence of chromosomal birth defects such as Down’s syndrome.

 Shortly before performing ET, the embryos are put together in a single laboratory dish containing growth medium.
 The laboratory staff informs the clinic coordinator that the embryos are ready for transfer, and the coordinator prepares the patient and informs the physician that a transfer is imminent.